stratisproject/Documentation/source/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 The P2P and connection manager components are responsible for getting and maintaining access to other peers on the P2P network.

-When a full node is connected to the network, behaviours respond to messages received from other nodes.
+When a full node is connected to the network, behaviors respond to messages received from other nodes.

 P2P
 ---